| Museum of the Occidental Hotel:A Living History Frontier Experience

 grace her registers.
 Even the notorious Calamity Jane chose the Occidental as her

+headquarters when she came to Buffalo.
 In 1895 and 1912 major floods took large parts of the Occidental

 down stream.
 Rebuilt and added onto several times, it finally grew to be a block long with